angelikakuleta/textToStr-refactoring/README.md

 `Build` method should not have any arguments.
 The builder object is supposed to accumulate content through its lifetime and then to use that content when `Build` method is invoked.

+## *Inversion of Control principle

+Consumer of a feature is the one who defines the public interface of that feature.
+Any concrete impelmentation would  depend on the consumer.
+The concrete implementation can then be replaced without affecting the consumer.
+Concrete implementation of abstract interface must be injected into the consumer at run time.
+That is where [Dependency Injection](#dependency-injection-pattern) comes to the picture.

+## Dependency Injection pattern

+Using DI, we move the creation and binding of the dependent objects outside of the class that depends on them.
+Dependencies are injected into the consumer by another entity which is controlling the construction of the application's object graph at run time.